diptikaushal/Forest-Fire-Prediction/README.md

 ![](Methodology.jpg)

 ## Novelty
-Compared performance of various models and selected Logistic Regression as the best model.
+* Compared performance of various models and selected Logistic Regression as the best model.
+* Trained model based on temperature, oxygen and humidity content.